kubernetes/website/content/en/blog/_posts/2022-02-16-updated-dockershim-faq.md

 This document goes over some frequently asked questions regarding the Dockershim deprecation [announced as a part of the Kubernetes v1.20 release](/blog/2020/12/08/kubernetes-1-20-release-announcement/).
-For more detail on the deprecation of Docker as a container runtime for Kubernetes kubelets, and what that means, check out the blog post
+For more detail on the removal of Docker as a container runtime for Kubernetes kubelets, and what that means, check out the blog post
 [Don't Panic: Kubernetes and Docker](/blog/2020/12/02/dont-panic-kubernetes-and-docker/).

-Also, you can read [check whether Dockershim deprecation affects you](/docs/tasks/administer-cluster/migrating-from-dockershim/check-if-dockershim-deprecation-affects-you/) to determine how impactful dockershim's removal to you or your organization.
+Also, you can read [check whether Dockershim removal affects you](/docs/tasks/administer-cluster/migrating-from-dockershim/check-if-dockershim-deprecation-affects-you/) to determine how impactful dockershim's removal to you or your organization.

 As the Kubernetes 1.24 release has become imminent, we've been working hard to try to make this a smooth transition.